 Contributions represent a nonreciprocal transfer and do not represent the sale of goods or services.
 All contributions are considered to be available for unrestricted use unless specifically restricted by the donor.
 Amounts received that are designated for future periods or restricted by the donor for specific purposes are reported as increases to net assets "with donor restrictions" in the statement of activities.
 When a restriction expires or is satisfied, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statement of activities as net assets released from restrictions.
-Donor-restricted contributions whose restrictions are met in the same reporting period are reported as net assets without donor restrictions support.
 Endowment returns are credited to the net assets with donor restrictions fund where they are available for expenditure in accordance with grantor provisions and the Foundation's spending policy.
 Conditional promises to give are not recognized until the conditions on which they depend have been substantially met.
 Advance payments on conditional promises to give are recorded as refundable advances in the statement of financial position until the conditions are met.
 Non-cash donations are recorded at fair value at the date of donation.

 The Foundation accounts for federal, state, and local grants or contracts as exchange transactions.
 Revenue is recognized as an increase in the Statement of Activities as stipulated performance is executed, or as expenditures are incurred in accordance with applicable agreements under expenditure reimbursement contracts.
 A receivable is recorded to the extent contract revenue exceeds payment received.
-Advances in excess of costs incurred are deferred and recognized as revenue when the related expense is incurred.
+Advances in excess of costs incurred are recorded as unearned revenue and recognized as revenue when the related expense is incurred.